-Michelle has served the MCCA as administrative support since 2011.
+Michelle joined the MCCA in 2011.
 Working in various fields including laboratory/medical services, transportation (JIT) logistics, construction management, as well as having owned her own restaurant in Lansing’s Old Town, Michelle brings a strong background in client and customer relations to the MCCA.

 At the MCCA, Michelle deals with issues related to event planning for both the Association and the Center for Student Success.
 She also handles technical/maintenance aspects and scheduling for the MCCA’s buildings, offers support to Michigan Colleges Online, manages multiple software platforms, and performs various clerical functions.